antalsz/hs-to-coq/doc/source/installation.rst

 Development version
 -------------------

-You can compile `hs-to-coq` from scratch using GHC 8.4.1.
-The first step is to download the sources from github.
+The source code for the development version is available via github.
+This repository includes everything that you need.

 .. code-block:: shell